EDUCBA

 Sum of sales pivot table

-We are now going to add the pivot chart under our dashboard using this pivot table as a data source.
+We will now add the pivot chart under our dashboard using this pivot table as a data source.

-Step 3: Click on Analyze tab on the excel ribbon and click the PivotChart option present under the Tools section to see the variety of chart options to be added under.
+Step 3: Click the Analyze tab on the Excel ribbon and click the PivotChart option under the Tools section to see the variety of addable chart options.

 Pivot Table Analyze

-Step 4: As soon as you click on the PivotChart option, you’ll see a series of chart options available under a new window Insert Chart.
-Now, click on the Bar button inside the Insert Chart option and select the 3-D Stacked Bar option to have a stacked bar chart.
+Step 4: When you click on the PivotChart option, you’ll see a series of chart options under a new window Insert Chart.
+Now, click the Bar button inside the Insert Chart option and select the 3-D Stacked Bar option for a stacked bar chart.
 Press the OK key once selected.

 Bar Chart

-You’ll be able to see the 3-D Stacked Bar chart as below.
+You’ll be able to see the 3-D Stacked Bar chart below.

 Bar Chart in Pivot Table

-Step 6: Select the Chart area and click on the Camera button to capture it.
+Step 6: Select the Chart area and click the Camera button to capture it.

 pivot table chart